 Additional Recipe Notes

-Almond crusted chicken by itself is AMAZING but I understand if your people need dipping sauce.
+Almond crusted chicken by itself is AMAZING but I understand if your people need a dipping sauce.
 Try any of these homemade sauces for a delicious twist to baked chicken: